pygame-community/pygame-geometry/docs/circle.rst

         | :sg:`move_ip(x, y) -> None`
         | :sg:`move_ip(Vector2) -> None`

-        Moves the circle by the given offset.
-The original Circle is modified.
-        Always returns None.
+        The `move_ip` method is similar to the move method, but it moves the `Circle` in place, modifying the original `Circle` object.
+This method takes the same types of arguments as move, and it always returns None.

         .. note::
             This method is equivalent(behaviour wise) to the following code: